 Patterns can be used for additional reasons like light diffusion.
 A fully finished piece of glass may be too dark, and the inhabitants may need a level of visibility that is not permitted by a finish.
 Patterns are not only useful for diffusing light, but they can also be used to add style to a space, providing yet another design element that allows natural light through while enabling the architect to meet their goals.

 Transitioned acid-etched glass is the newest feature in the lineup and it quite literally transitions from clear glass to an etched finish.
 In some cases, negative effects like glare or harmful UV rays are only present in a small area.
-With transitioned glass, you get the best of both worlds design wise, with maximum light penetration at one end of the glass and etching to help mitigate the negative effects at the other.
+With a custom pattern, you get the best of both worlds design wise, with maximum light penetration at one end of the glass and etching to help mitigate the negative effects at the other.

 Between full finishes, tints, patterns, transitions and all their various combinations, acid-etched glass can cover every single need that a stakeholder has while providing every benefit that an occupant deserves.